 Through trial and experiment, the colonial period provided different models of dealing with religious diversity, though largely within the Christian spectrum.
 When America became a new nation, those who framed the Constitution pointedly repudiated any establishment of religion.
 Even so, most citizens of the new republic were broadly Anglo-Protestant and no doubt thought of American society as Christian.
 The idea of a “Christian America” continued to be a powerful, although voluntary, proposal for foundational American identity.
 This can be seen in John Henry Barrows welcome to delegates to the World’s Parliament of Religions in Chicago in 1893.
 Barrows, a Presbyterian minister, explained: “There is a true and noble sense in which America is a Christian nation, since Christianity is recognized…by general national acceptance and observance as the prevailing religion of our people.”

-With America’s growth, however, came a strong and diverse Jewish community and, more recently, substantial Muslim, Buddhist, and Hindu minorities.
-The early colonial experiments in intra-Christian diversity had made religious tolerance and religious freedom the watchwords of a new order.
+However, America’s growth came with a strong and diverse Jewish community and, more recently, substantial Muslim, Buddhist, and Hindu minorities.
+The early colonial experiments in intra-Christian diversity made religious tolerance and religious freedom the watchwords of a new order.
 As America has become more and more religiously diverse, the visionary experiments of Roger Williams and William Penn have taken on new dimensions of meaning.